Level the playing field with a vendor risk assessment template.

-Two facts have radically transformed vendor risk management and the need for template use in just the past few years:
+Two facts have radically transformed vendor risk management and the need for templates in third party risk assessments:

 “We want a level playing field in assessing vendors,” said the CIO at a large East coast credit union.
-His institution, which heavily depends on third party vendors for its technology solutions, wants to ally only with the highest-rated vendors, the ones who add the lowest risk to the equation, as a matter of policy.
+His institution, which heavily depends on third-party vendors for its technology solutions, wants to ally only with the highest-rated vendors, the ones who add the lowest cybersecurity risk to the equation, as a matter of policy.

-But the question is: How to level that playing field, in a time efficient and fair way, so that the best vendors are chosen?
-Templates and questionnaires are needed.
+But the question is: How to level that playing field, in a time-efficient and fair way, so that the best vendors are chosen?

-Understand, first, many companies continue to lag when it comes to third party assessments.
-Some, according to multiple security consultants, still do not ask to see even basic reporting, such as standardized penetration testing.
+Understand, first, many companies continue to lag when it comes to vendor management and risk assessments.
+Some, according to multiple cybersecurity consultants, still do not ask to see even basic reporting, such as standardized penetration testing.

-“I can count on one hand the clients who have asked to see our test results,” said a Maryland security consultant, who asked for anonymity to spare his client's embarrassment.
+“I can count on one hand the clients who have asked to see our test results,” said a Maryland cybersecurity consultant, who asked for anonymity to spare his client's embarrassment.

 But, little by little, that indifference is evaporating.
-A big factor is that templates, based on frameworks such as the ISO/IEC 2700 family of standards, the OCC guidelines, and others, are playing an ever bigger role in vendor risk management.
+A big factor is that templates, based on frameworks such as the ISO/IEC 2700 family of standards, the OCC guidelines, and others, are playing an even bigger role in vendor relationships.

 There are two obvious pluses to templates.
-First, they speed up the assessment process.
+First, they speed up the risk assessment process.
 There is no need to reinvent the vendor risk wheel.
-For the executive who complains that he or she does not have the time to do proper assessments, templates are the answer.
-Secondly, templates truly help ensure that every vendor is held to the same set of standards and frameworks.
+For the executive who complains that he or she does not have the time to do proper cybersecurity risk assessments, templates are the answer.
+Secondly, risk assessment templates truly help ensure that every vendor is held to the same set of standards and frameworks.

-The right template can be crafted to assure compliance with regulatory requirements and help protect confidential information.
+The right risk assessment template can be crafted to assure compliance with regulatory requirements and help protect confidential information.

 A well-constructed template also digs into key issues, such as:

 Do you trust a vendor running XP on all its systems, browsing with an unpatched Internet Explorer 7, and who has not applied an Adobe or Java patch in three years to take the necessary steps in preventing a cyber security breach in your business?
 Me neither.

-A template also does not overlook important issues in the crush of business.
-For instance, it might be easy to shrug off questions about how your vendors handles their vendors, but a good template will insist on answers.
-A template keeps us on course, and that is why they have become indispensable in most vendor risk management approaches.
+A risk assessment template also does not overlook important issues in the crush of business.
+For instance, it might be easy to shrug off questions about how your vendors handle their vendors, but a good template will insist on answers.
+A template keeps everyone on course, and that is why they have become indispensable in most vendor risk management approaches.

-To raise the confidence about the level of security afforded by templates there has to be serious thought about using any template along with a determination to honestly portray the facts of the situation, and then implement the proper solutions.
+To raise the confidence about the level of security afforded by risk assessment templates there has to be serious thought about using any template along with a determination to honestly portray the facts of the situation, and then implement the proper solutions.
 A template does not do your thinking for you or provide your research.
-It just points where to look for answers.
+It just points where to look for answers when managing vendors.